-The Clavisimbalum or Clavicymbalum, drawn and described by Henri Arnaut de Zwolle in his manuscript of c1440, could be described as an ‘early' early keyboard instrument.
-It has a series of mechanisms quite different to the jacks and registers that we are familiar with today.
-The manuscript, which is amongst the earliest known records of what may be termed a harpsichord, shows five, "devices for attacking the strings".
-However in his description of the instrument Arnaut is clearly talking about the first mechanism, "the first and best" as he
+The Clavisimbalum or Clavicymbalum might be described as an ‘early' early keyboard instrument.
+It is drawn and described by Henri Arnaut de Zwolle in his manuscript of c1440 (Paris: Bibliothèque Nationale, MS. latin 7295) and shows a series of mechanisms quite different to the jacks and registers that we are familiar with today.
+The manuscript, which is amongst the earliest known references to what may be termed a harpsichord, details five, "devices for attacking the strings".
+However in his description of the instrument Arnaut is clearly talking about the first mechanism, "the first and best" as he says.

 The Clavisimbalum is available in a natural finish or may be embellished with pierced roses and painted decoration.